soundscape-community/authoring-tool/frontend/README.md

 ## Development Workflow

 When developing new features or fixing bugs, create a new branch from `main`.
 Use descriptive branch names that reflect the changes being made.

+## Structure
+- `src`: Contains the source code for the frontend application.
+  - `api`: Contains the API endpoints used to fetch data from the backend.
+    - `API.js`:
+  - `components`: Contains all the reusable components used in the application.
+  - `pages`: Contains the main pages of the application.
+  - `services`: Contains the services used to fetch data from the backend.
+  - `styles`: Contains the global styles used in the application.
+  - `App.js`: The main entry point of the application.
+  - `index.js`: The file that renders the application to the DOM.

 ## Building for Production